arielherself/espresso/README.raw.md

 Few Senate Republicans publicly support the bill.
 But Democrats say they have enough votes to ensure it will pass—and it received 47 votes from House Republicans in July.
 With more than 70% of Americans telling pollsters they support gay marriage, protecting it is popular.

+## NASA takes off, at last

+Just before 2am local time on Wednesday at the Kennedy Space Centre in Florida, NASA launched its [Space Launch System](https://www.economist.com/science-and-technology/2022/08/24/nasas-space-launch-system-is-yesterdays-rocket) rocket.
+The uncrewed SLS was originally scheduled to fly in 2016.
+The rocket that actually left the pad was assembled in 2021, but its launch was delayed repeatedly, twice because of problems with its engines.

+More recently the rocket was left out during Hurricane Nicole on November 10th, though NASA’s engineers reckon no significant damage was done.
+But even its successful launch is unlikely to quiet its critics.
+Built using recycled parts of the Space Shuttle, and as much a job-creation programme as anything else, the SLS has [cost $23bn](https://www.economist.com/leaders/2022/08/28/nasas-newest-rocket-is-a-colossal-waste-of-money) to develop.
+Estimates for a single launch touch $2bn (at least).
+It has competition, too.
+SpaceX, a private firm, is building a similar rocket called Starship, and is aiming for launch costs of just 1% of that.
+In theory, as part of NASA’s Artemis programme, the SLS will return American astronauts to the Moon in 2025.
+Almost no one thinks that deadline will be met.

 ## China changes direction

 Declining economic growth has finally crossed a pain threshold for China’s leaders.
 For over two and a half years policymakers have been cracking down on the spread of [covid-19](https://www.economist.com/finance-and-economics/2022/11/09/financial-markets-bet-on-an-end-to-chinas-zero-covid-policy) and runaway [property-sector](https://www.economist.com/finance-and-economics/how-a-housing-downturn-could-wreck-chinas-growth-model/21805115) debt, with dire effects.
 Now they have announced some big changes.